NREL-Sienna/PowerSimulations.jl/docs/src/tutorials/pcm_simulation.md

 )
 ```

+!!! info
-* note that this returns the results of each execution step in a separate dataframe *
+note that this returns the results of each execution step in a separate dataframe
 If you want the realized results (without lookahead periods), you can call `read_realized_*`:

 ```@example pcm